essenius/MoveImages/README.md

 Move all the images where the largest dimension (width or hight) is larger than 1024 from the current folder to the `largeImages` folder (under current folder)

 `MoveImages /megapixels:>2 largeImages`

 Move all the images of larger than 2 megapixels from the current folder to the `largeImages` folder (under current folder)

-Filters can be combined as well.
+### Filters can be combined as well, for example:

+`MoveImages /orientation:portrait /megapixels:<1 c:\images\smallPortrait`

+Move all the portrait oriented images smaller than 1 megapixel from the current folder to `c:\images\smallPortrait`